A Look at Who Early Visitors to East Africa Thought We Are

-If you are Kenyan, you may have heard Francis Atwoli shout "Washenzi" in one one of his long speeches; or, if you love animals, you could be keeping a "shenzi" dog in your home.
+If you are Kenyan, you may have heard Francis Atwoli shout "Washenzi" in one of his long speeches; or, if you love animals, you could be keeping a "Shenzi" dog in your home.

 Also, if you watched Lion King, you might remember that the name of the hyena character is "Shenzi".

-A few years ago, a Kenyan formed an NGO called Ushenzi Initiative; and he said its goal was to lobby against "Washenzi" - such as those who pee streets or those overlap in heavy traffic.
+A few years ago, a Kenyan formed an NGO called Ushenzi Initiative, and he said its goal was to lobby against "Washenzi" - people who pee streets or overlap in traffic.

 "Shenzi" is a commonly used word in Eastern Africa, and it is also one of Kiswahili's oldest.

-An online search showed that, in Kiswahili, the word "Shenzi" is used to refer to someone who is barbarous, ill-mannered, uncivilized, or uncouth.
+An online search shows that, in Kiswahili, the word "Shenzi" means a barbarous, ill-mannered, uncivilized, or uncouth person.

-Unknown to many of its users, the word "Shenzi" was derived from "Zenj", the Arabic word for "black people".
+Unknown to many of its users, the word "Shenzi" came from "Zenj", the Arabic word for "black people".

-As far back as the 4th century, Arab traders traveled to East Africa in search of slaves, gold, and ivory; and, in the ancient maps that they used, the coastline of today's Kenya, Tanzania, and Mozambique was referred to as "Zenj", meaning "the country of black people."
+East Africa had interacted with the Arab world for thousands of years before Europeans arrived.
+As far back as the 4th century, Arab traders travelled to East Africa in search of slaves, gold, and ivory.
+Some of the maps they used still exist, and most refer to the coastline of today's Kenya, Tanzania, and Mozambique as "Zenj", meaning "the country of black people."

-The attitude of the Arab world towards the Zenj was mainly influenced by the stories they heard from Arab traders; and this attitude found its way into popular Arab literature of the time.
+The attitude of the Arab world towards the Zenj was shaped by the stories they heard from Arab traders, and this attitude found its way into popular Arab literature of the time.

 Writing in the 10th century, Abi Bakr al-Maqdisi, a respected Arabic geographer of the time, described the Zenj people as follows:

-"As for the Zenj, they are people of black color, flat noses, kinky hair, and little understanding or intelligence."
+"As for the Zenj, they are people of black colour, flat noses, kinky hair, and little understanding or intelligence."

 This description of Africans survived even during colonial time.
-In colonial times, Europeans encouraged Africans to get rid of their "shenzi" cows and replace them with breeds imported from Europe.
+In colonial times, Europeans encouraged Africans to get rid of their "shenzi" cows and replace them with European breeds.